DefBTC/Solana-Volume-BOT/README.md

 A Raydium Solana Volume BOT
 Contact Telegram @https://t.me/eth_tacou to get in touch

+Ready to launch tool, dedicated to your memecoin, plug and play and dockerized.

 Price : 7 SOL

 Example with low amount I can provide you to have a proof of the tool working